-In connection with the business acquisition, \$3.3 million of cash for deferred consideration, net of foreign currency translation adjustment, was placed into an escrow account which is under the Company's control.
-However, the Company has contractually agreed to remit this deferred consideration to the sellers of Exception EMS, subject to the resolution of claims that the Company may make against the funds with respect to indemnification and other claims within 24 months from the closing date of the transaction.
-The cash is presented as restricted cash in the consolidated balance sheets within non-current assets and the related liability is presented within non-current liabilities for the deferred consideration.
+In connection with the business acquisition, \$3.4 million of cash, net of foreign currency translation adjustment, for deferred consideration, was placed into an escrow account which is under the Company's control.
+However, the Company has contractually agreed to remit this deferred consideration to the sellers of Fabrinet UK, subject to the resolution of claims that the Company may make against the funds with respect to indemnification and other claims within 24 months from the closing date of the transaction.
+As of June 29, 2018, the cash is presented as restricted cash in the consolidated balance sheets within current assets and the related liability is presented within current liabilities for the deferred consideration.